cs231n/cs231n.github.io/google_cloud_tutorial.md

 </div>

 To change the name of your project, click on “Manage project settings” on the “Project info” button and save your changes.
 You will launch virtual instances for assignments using our disk image containing each assignment’s starter code and pre-configured with the environments necessary for each assignment.
-To launch a virtual instance, go to the “Compute Engine” menu in the left column of your dashboard and click on VM instances, and click on the blue "CREATE" button on the next page.
-This will take you to a page that looks like the screenshot below.

 <div class='fig figcenter fighighlight'>
   <img src='/assets/cloud-instance-dashboard-screen.png'>
 </div>

-Click on the “CREATE INSTANCE” blue button at the top.
-You will see a page that looks like the one below.
+To launch a virtual instance, go to the “Compute Engine” menu on the left column of your dashboard and click on VM instances.
+Then click on the blue "CREATE" button on the next page.
+This will take you to a page that looks like the screenshot below.

 <div class='fig figcenter fighighlight'>
   <img src='/assets/cloud-create-instance-screen.png'>